tobyl/beatapecko/content/_index.md

   <div class="container">
     <blockquote>
       {{< svg "static/icons/quote-left.svg" >}}
-      <p>Willing to work with our big family To get us all in on the same day.<br />Always friendly and wonderful people.</p>
+      <p>Willing to work with our big family to get us all in on the same day.<br />Always friendly and wonderful people.</p>
       <cite>Tanya</cite>
     </blockquote>
   </div> <!-- .container -->